stdm/stdm.github.io/service.md

 #### 2026

   * Invited talk at **Congreso Christiano**, Asunción, Paraguay, September 03-04, 2026

+  * Keynote on "Zones of Encounter?
+Where and How Digital Theologies relate to the Tech World" at Chruch and AI workshop, University of Zurich, Zurich, Switzerland, June 17, 2025

   * Invited talk on "Prohuman Tech Design" at **Digital Winterthur**, Winterthur, Switzerland, February 26, 2026